 Welcome to Spine Online, we hope you enjoy the modules!

 This Self-Learning program has been certified by the College of Family Physicians of Canada for up to 4 Mainpro+ credits.

 For each module, participants will be asked to complete a pre-course survey that will be repeated at the end of the course.
 This is very important to meet our certification criteria and to better understand the needs and skills of our learners.

 - Assessment: History and Physical Examination

 - Practice Tools and Resources

-Each module will take approximately 2 hours to complete and you can start and stop it as needed to plan your time and activity.
+Each module will take approximately two hours to complete and you can start and stop it as needed to plan your time and activity.

-In the modules, you will have an opportunity to post discussion questions and comments and the interactive board will be monitored by a subject matter expert who can help you apply your learning to practice.
+In the modules, you will have an opportunity to post discussion questions and comments.
+The interactive board will be monitored by a subject matter expert who can help you apply your learning to practice.
 This is meant to be a forum for questions to deepen learning opportunities and not a clinical case review or consultation.

-The modules are broken into 4 components that will take an average of 30 minutes to complete each section.
+The modules are broken into four components with an average of 30 minutes to complete each section.
 You may start and stop the course as required by your daily commitments.

 How to Navigate the Course